xcp-ng/xcp-ng-org/docs/networking/networking.md

 Even if one NIC can be enough for your host, having a dedicated NIC for storage will be really important to get consistent performances (especially if you use shared storage like iSCSI or NFS).
 :::

-## 🎓 Concepts
+## 🎓 Concepts {#concepts}

 This section describes the general concepts of networking in XCP-ng.
-For a deeper dive, check the [Network Architecture section](../../project/architecture/#%EF%B8%8F-network).
+For a deeper dive, check the [Network Architecture section](../../project/architecture/#network).

 XCP-ng creates a network for each physical NIC during installation.
 When you add a server to a pool, the default networks **are merged**.
 This is meant to be sure that all physical NICs with the same device name are attached to the same network, authorizing seamless VM flexibility on any host of the pool.